nexiality/documentation/release/nexial-core-v1.5.changelog.md

 ### [io commands](../commands/io)
 - file validation support to give a choice to the user to define record spec configuration for any one record type or for a combination of the record types(file header, section header, section body, section footer, file footer).
-- fix file validation support, for huge data files efficiently.Improves performance in file parsing and validating.
+- fix file validation support, for huge data files efficiently.
+Improves performance in file parsing and validating.
 - add **NEW** data types: `Any`, `REGEX`, `Person Name`, `Alpha`, `Alpha Upper` and `Alpha Lower`.
 - [io &raquo; `writeFile(file,content,append)`](../commands/io/writeFile(file,content,append)): now consider the `content` parameter either as a file or text content.